 Note: Camping trek to Everest base camp is the most expensive one while tea house trekking is very budget-friendly.

 This small town of Phakding is our first stop for the night.
 Phakding hotels are made on the riverbank, overlooking a great view.
 There is an impressive number of budget and luxury hotels.
 Solo trekkers to Everest can walk without pre-booking the hotels in Phakding and still find decent accommodation.
-The facility is similar to that of Lukla, one of the best Mount Everest Hotels.
+The facility is similar to that of Lukla.

 Namche Bazaar, the largest town on Everest has the best kind of restaurant.
 We stay at Namche for three nights and the abundance of hotels is impressive.
 There are about 50 hotels from basic tea houses to star hotels.
 The price range is also highly varying and you shall get every comfort.
-Along with a luxury Everest Guest house, Namche also has a great bar, pub, bakery, and restaurants.
+Along with luxury rooms, Namche also has a great bar, pub, bakery, and restaurants.

-The true trekking vibes start once you get to Tengboche with a handful of Everest Guest House at the top.
+The true trekking vibes start once you get to Tengboche with a handful of hotels at the top.
 These tea houses in Tengboche are very basic and yet comfortable.
 The cost of a tea house is low but the food starts to become expensive.
 Tengboche also has some small cafés.

 Dingboche is another big stop after Tengboche where we stop for acclimatization reasons.
-Dingboche has good Everest Guest house with very basic accommodation.
+Dingboche has tea houses with very basic accommodation.
 There’s a room with a twin bed, a common bathroom, and Wi-Fi.
 In the peak season, they are over-occupied with the tourist.

 Lobuche is not a village, but all hotels.
 You can find plenty of accommodation here, but all hotels have basic accommodation.
-If you want to experience the camping trek, you can even stay in a tent hotel.
+If you want to experience the camping trek, you can even stay in the tent hotel.
 The camping spot lies southwest of Lobuche.
 The tea houses here are notoriously primitive (can be called stone huts that have shared bunk dormitories).
-There is Wi-Fi (quite slow) and a hot shower at the addition of a few dollars at Everest Guest House in Lobuche.
+There is Wi-Fi (quite slow) and a hot shower at the addition of a few dollars.

 Gorak Shep, a frozen lakebed of sand is the final stop before Everest base camp.
 This sandbed has about five lodges/ tea houses.
 These lodges are always crowded and trekkers might have to share a room with another teammate.
 If you don’t pre-book the stay in peak season, one might have to sleep in the dining room.